 While the verdict is still out on whether or not Paleo is the miracle diet it claims to be, there’s plenty of anecdotal evidence to suggest that going back to a more natural, clean-eating diet can do a body good.

 From budget and meal prep to weight loss and expectations, here’s everything you need know about going Paleo.

-1. Get Ready to Budget
+Get Ready To Budget

-2. You May Not Lose Weight
+You May Lose Weight – But That’s Not The Goal

-You Might Not Feel Great at First
+You Might Not Feel Great At First

-5. Plan Your Meals
+Plan Your Meals (But Keep It Simple)

 The key to sticking with Paleo, or any diet for that matter, is to plan your meals ahead of time.
-On a popsugar.com blog post, the site’s associate fitness editor writes: “I let my Pinterest boards get the best of me.
-I cooked not one, not two, but three elaborate Paleo recipes I had pinned in preparation.
-Not only did I spend a ton of money from day one, but by day three of the same recipes, all I wanted was something else.
-Meal prep is absolutely essential, but be realistic about what you’re going to want to eat for the next few days — especially if you’re on a budget.”
+However, don’t let those Paleo Pinterest boards get the best of you.
+“I cooked not one, not two, but three elaborate Paleo recipes I had pinned in preparation.
+Not only did I spend a ton of money from day one, but by day three of the same recipes, all I wanted was something else,” writes a fitness editor at Popsugar.com of her experience going Paleo.
+“Meal prep is absolutely essential, but be realistic about what you’re going to want to eat for the next few days — especially if you’re on a budget.”